qmathe/DropDownMenuKit/README.md

 Compatibility
 -------------

 DropDownMenuKit requires iOS 8 or higher and is written in Swift 3.

+**Note:** The framework can be compiled with Xcode 8, but Xcode 9 is required to build the example.

 For Swift 2 support, use the release 0.8.1 or branch [swift-2.2](https://github.com/qmathe/DropDownMenuKit/tree/swift-2.2).

-**Note**: If you are interested in iOS 7 support, rewrite DropDownTitleView.imageNamed(:).

 Installation
 ------------